Samsung to unveil Galaxy A52, A72

-New Delhi, March 17 (IANS) Samsung is all set to launch two new Galaxy A smartphones - A52 and A72 - at its global 'Awesome Unpacked' event on Wednesday.
+New Delhi: Samsung is all set to launch two new Galaxy A smartphones - A52 and A72 - at its global 'Awesome Unpacked' event on Wednesday.

 The 'Galaxy Awesome Unpacked' event will be streamed live on Samsung India's YouTube Channel and Samsung Newsroom India tonight at 7.30 p.m.
 IST, the company said in a statement.